kupferwerk/swift-style-guide/CODESTYLE.md

 _Rationale:_ This makes the capturing semantics of `self` stand out more in closures, and avoids verbosity elsewhere.

-#### Prefer structs over classes
+#### Choosing between structs and classes

-Unless you require functionality that can only be provided by a class (like identity or deinitializers), implement a struct instead.
+As a general guideline, consider creating a structure when one or more of these conditions apply:
+* The structure’s primary purpose is to encapsulate a few relatively simple data values.
+* It is reasonable to expect that the encapsulated values will be copied rather than referenced when you assign or pass around an instance of that structure.
+* Any properties stored by the structure are themselves value types, which would also be expected to be copied rather than referenced.
+* The structure does not need to inherit properties or behavior from another existing type.

+Examples of good candidates for structures include:
+* The size of a geometric shape, perhaps encapsulating a width property and a height property, both of type Double.
+* A way to refer to ranges within a series, perhaps encapsulating a start property and a length property, both of type Int.
+* A point in a 3D coordinate system, perhaps encapsulating x, y and z properties, each of type Double.

+In all other cases, define a class, and create instances of that class to be managed and passed by reference.
+In practice, this means that most custom data constructs should be classes, not structures.

+For more details look at: https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Properties.html

-Note that inheritance is (by itself) usually _not_ a good reason to use classes, because polymorphism can be provided by protocols, and implementation reuse can be provided through composition.
+Note that inheritance is (by itself) is not always a good reason to use classes, because polymorphism can be provided by protocols, and implementation reuse can be provided through default implementations and overriding.

 For example, this class hierarchy: